400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 Autoimmune Diseases

-According to recent studies, lectins can induce the formation of antibodies against healthy cells.
-Thus, lectins can cause autoimmune diseases (Saeki et al. 201412).
+Lectins can induce the formation of antibodies against healthy cells.
+Thus, they can cause autoimmune diseases (Saeki et al. 201413).

-Since immune cells confuse proteins on healthy cells with lectins, these antibody attacks are called molecular mimicry.
+Since immune cells confuse proteins in healthy cells with lectins, these antibody attacks are called molecular mimicry.

 Since they are pretty new to our nutritional cycle, some assume that lectins contained in foods from the New World, such as tomatoes, are more likely to cause this confusion.